chop-dbhi/origins/README.md

 [![Build Status](https://travis-ci.org/cbmi/origins.png?branch=master)](https://travis-ci.org/cbmi/origins) [![Coverage Status](https://coveralls.io/repos/cbmi/origins/badge.png)](https://coveralls.io/r/cbmi/origins)

-**Origins is a data introspecter.** It provides a uniform structure and access layer for inspecting data elements.
+**Origins is a data introspecter.** It provides a uniform access layer for inspecting data elements that are defined in data stores.

 **Use Cases**

 - Discovery of related elements
 - Query based on relationships

-## Usage
+## Quick Usage

 Import `origins` and connect to a data source.
 This example uses a SQLite database that comes with the respository.